cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

     - `Smooth Lighting Level`: 50%
     - `Render Distance`: 6 chunks
     - `Simulation Distance`: 5 chunks
-    - `Max Framerate`: Same number as your monitor's refresh rate (for 60 hz screens, change the value to 70)
+    - `Max Framerate`: Unlimited grants the smoothest experience but if you experience overheating, you can try 120.
     - `Entity Shadows`: OFF
     - **Quality...**
       - `Mipmap Levels`: 1